 Royalties are income and need to be reported on income tax returns.
 Publishers paying these royalties will report these payments to the Internal Revenue Service (in the US).
 Royalties may or may not require payment of state or local sales taxes in your area.
 Check with your CPA, tax preparer or local taxing authority to confirm any income and sales tax obligations that apply to you.

-Note: Whether for print books or ebooks, self published authors who do NOT use a self publishing platform (such as KDP) and who do all the production, printing, distribution and marketing of their books themselves do not receive "royalties."
+Note: Whether for print books or ebooks, self-published authors who do NOT use a self-publishing platform (such as KDP) and who do all the production, printing, distribution, and marketing of their books themselves do not receive "royalties."
 Instead, their primary income is from "revenues."
 Therefore, they would report their book income as business income on their tax returns.
-They will also be subject to collecting and paying any applicable sales taxes and would be wise to consult a CPA on tax reporting issues.
+They will also be subject to collecting and paying any applicable sales taxes and it would be wise to consult a CPA on tax reporting issues.

 What are Typical Book Royalties?

-When it comes to traditional publishing contracts, the royalty rate is contracted between the author and the publisher (or self publishing platforms for self published works).
+When it comes to traditional publishing contracts, the royalty rate is contracted between the author and the publisher (or self-publishing platforms for self-published works).
 Since there are many royalty pay scheme variations, there are no "typical" royalty rates.
-However, there are some typical factors which impact royalty rates and payments.
+However, there are some typical factors that impact royalty rates and payments.

 Even though the volume of books produced and sold through traditional publishers can be large, the royalties paid to authors can be as low as a dollar or less per book (maybe even way less!).
 In the traditional arena, royalties can depend on a variety of factors including: